1jour1vin

 The must obtained from crushing and de-stemming is put into vats.
 These large containers are generally oak barrels, or stainless steel or cement vats.
 Vatting lasts from a few days to several weeks, depending on the terroir and the options chosen by the winemaker.
 It is during this period that the alcoholic fermentation of the grapes takes place, thanks to the yeasts contained in the pulp, to which certain yeasts specific to each cru may be added.
 Temperature control is essential for good fermentation of the grape must.

 During this same vatting period, the tannic elements in the must and the pigments in the grape skins give the juice its red hue through maceration.
-Maceration can be directed and controlled by a number of operations, influencing the wine's future personality.
+Maceration can be directed and controlled by a number of operations, all of which influence the wine's future personality.

 Cuvaison is then brought to an end by racking the wine.
 The juice is in fact collected simply by running off, giving what is known as a "vin de goutte".
 The liquid elements remaining in the vats, known as marc, are then either distilled to produce eau de vie, or pressed to obtain a more tannic "vin de presse", which may be blended with the "vin de goutte", depending on the winemaker's practices and methods.